Calendar & Fees

 The Faculty is aware that trainees who sit FFICM examinations as part of an ICM training programme can claim tax relief on their exam fees.

-As from March 2015 the Faculty now routinely send out receipts for examination fees paid by examination candidates, by email within 5 working days of exam dates.
-Requests for exam fees paid before March 2015 can be made to the exams dept email@example.com.
+As of March 2015, the Faculty now routinely sends out receipts for examination fees paid by examination candidates, by email within 5 working days of exam dates.
+Requests for exam fees paid before March 2015 can be made to the exams dept: email@example.com.

 Whilst the Faculty cannot provide advice on how to reclaim tax or guarantee re-imbursement for exam fees, in order to assist trainees in the reclaiming of tax adjustments for exam fees, we have provided a template which can be used to request a refund of tax paid in relation to exam fees.
 It is important the exam is listed as a Royal College of Anaesthetists examination as they are the legal body of the Faculty and listed with HMRC.